 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll submit a 4,000 word essay per optional module.
-For the Research Skills and Methods in History of Art module you'll produce a dissertation synopsis as your assessment.
+For the Research Skills in History of Art module you'll produce a dissertation synopsis as your assessment.